-Mission of the Center for Informatics Resources and Research
+Mission of the Center for Informatics Resources and Research (C2RI)

-Scientific progress depends heavily on expertise in computational biology and data science.
-This has led Institute Pasteur to the creation of a large center in data science (C2RI), a unique structure that works closely with research units to manage and analyze data, and to develop tailor-made algorithms and make them available to the scientific community via web interfaces.
-The computational biology expertise available on campus related to biomedical research is as extensive as the biological research topics and includes areas such as phylogenetic analysis, image analysis, genomics, statistics, systems biology, image analysis, data management, data engineering, and high-performance computing.
+The C2RI aims to provide flexible expert support to research teams of Pasteur in computational biology and data science, from project data management, data engineering, to the analysis of complex biological and biomedical data and the development tailor-made innovative solutions.
+The C2RI plays a key role in creating an environment of excellence by providing expert training and mentoring to students and scientists, and by collaborating with the IP ecosystem and external networks in developing new approaches, data architecture and tools.
+The computational biology and data science expertise available is as extensive as the breadth of biological research topics on campus and includes areas such as phylogenetic analysis, image analysis, genomics and multi-omics bioinformatics, statistics, machine learning and deep learning, complex neuronal signal data acquisition and analysis, data management, data engineering, and high-performance computing.
 In total, around 80 employees are permanently employed in this center.